alphagov/govuk-design-system/src/accessibility-statement.md

 Additional accessibility concerns from the GOV.UK Frontend codebase include:

 1. The details component does not work well with Dragon and VoiceOver.
-This is not an issue with our details component, but is a known issue with the assistive tech and the `<details>` HTML element.
+This is not an issue with our details component, but is a known issue with the assistive technology and the `<details>` HTML element.
 Track our progress on the [GitHub issue: ‘Details component does not work well with Dragon and VoiceOver’](https://github.com/alphagov/govuk-frontend/issues/3693).
 2. [A bug within Dragon means no action is taken when trying to activate the file upload component](https://github.com/alphagov/reported-bugs/issues/35) through the command ‘click choose file’.
 This is a usability issue originating from the assistive technology.
-The team does not plan on fixing this, as the assistive technology will need to resolve it.
+The team does not plan to fix this, as the assistive technology will need to resolve it.
 Track our progress on the [GitHub issue: ‘Upload file component doesn’t respond to ‘click choose file’ due to Dragon / browser bugs’](https://github.com/alphagov/govuk-frontend/issues/3686).

 ## Preparation of this accessibility statement